Melchor Peredo

-Melchor Peredo (born 6 January 1927) is a Mexican muralist and a representative of the social realist school of mural painting in Mexico.
+Oscar Melchor Peredo y Garcia (born 6 January 1927) is a Mexican muralist and a representative of the social realist school of mural painting in Mexico.
 His murals depict historical scenes from Mexican history with an emphasis on revolutionary subjects.
 His work is featured in public and government buildings across Mexico.
 He has also painted murals in the USA and Europe.
-He lives in Xalapa, Veracruz.

 Early years

-Oscar Melchor Peredo y Garcia was born 6 January 1927 in Mexico City.
-His father Luis G. Peredo was a journalist during the 1910 Mexican revolution and became a pioneer of Mexican cinema.
-In 1918 Luis G. Peredo directed the popular silent film "Santa" based on the 1903 naturalist novel by Federico Gamboa.
-At the age of eleven, Inspired by the work of muralists Diego Rivera, José Clemente Orozco and David Alfaro Siqueiros, Melchor decided to become a painter.
+Melchor was born 6 January 1927 in Mexico City.
+His father Luis G. Peredo was a journalist during the 1910 Mexican Revolution and became a pioneer of Mexican cinema.
+In 1918 Luis directed the silent film "Santa" based on the 1903 naturalist novel by Federico Gamboa.
+At the age of eleven, inspired by the work of muralists Diego Rivera, José Clemente Orozco and David Alfaro Siqueiros, Melchor decided to become a painter.
 He studied at several major art institutes in Mexico City including the Escuela La Esmeralda and the National School of Arts.
 He painted his first mural in 1947 in a maternity clinic, depicting the exploitation of marginalized workers in Mexico City.